 Each individual authentication method returns one of a set of specific result values.
 The subsections below provide references to the documents defining the authentication methods specifically supported by this document, and their corresponding result values.
 Verifiers SHOULD use these values as described below.
 New methods not specified in this document, but intended to be supported by the header field defined here, MUST include a similar result table either in their defining documents or in supplementary ones.

 2.7.1.
-DKIM and DomainKeys
+DKIM

 DKIM is represented by the "dkim" method and is defined in [DKIM].
-DomainKeys is defined in [DOMAINKEYS] and is represented by the "domainkeys" method.